- Award Winners and Finalists

 Applicants may apply for either a research grant or an English Teaching Assistantship, but not both in the same year.
 First- time recipients of ETAs (English Teaching Assistantships) are eligible to apply for a study or research grant once two years have passed following the conclusion of the ETA.
-Individuals can still only receive one study or research Fulbright U.S. Student Program grant and those who are first-time study/research grant recipients cannot apply for an ETA after they resceive a research grant.
+Individuals can still only receive one study or research Fulbright U.S. Student Program grant and may not apply for an ETA after they resceive a research grant.

 Award amount and conditions: There are two major areas and two special programs: